How Patents Differ From Copyrights and Trademarks

 Different Types of Patents

-There are three types of patents: utility, design, and plant.
+There are three types of patents: design, utility, and plant.

 The Difference Between a Patent and a Copyright

-What is the Difference Between a Patent and a Trademark
+What Is the Difference Between a Patent and a Trademark?

-Patents prevent others from making or selling an invention, but trademarks protect the words, phrases, symbols, logos, or other devices used to identify the source of goods or services from usage by other competitors.
-Trademarks give the owner exclusive use of certain images and phrases, and the right to prevent others from using a similar mark that would confuse consumers about who was producing the goods or services the consumer was buying.
+Patents prevent others from making or selling an invention.
+Trademarks protect the words, symbols, sounds, or logos used to identify the source of goods or services.
+This stops its usage by other competitors.
+Trademarks give the owner exclusive use of certain images and phrases.
+You commonly see brand names trademarked with a ™ or ® if federally trademarked next to the name.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help